 - 1/2 cup dry white wine, such as Pinot Grigio

 - Put some flour in a shallow bowl and mix with salt and pepper.

 - In a wide bowl, beat the eggs with 2 tablespoons of water.

 - Heat the oil over medium-high flame in a large skillet.

-- Dredge both sides of the chicken flour, and then dip in the egg wash to coat completely, letting the excess drip off.
+- Dredge both sides of the chicken in flour, pat off extra flour, and then dip the chicken into the egg wash to coat completely, letting the excess drip off.

 - Toss the lemon slices into the pan and cook for 1 to 2 minutes, until fragrant.
 Add the wine, broth, and lemon juice, simmer for 5 minutes to reduce the sauce slightly.

-- I like to tip the pan to drain any leftover oil, without wiping – so to leave any browned bits in the pan.
+- I like to tip the pan to drain the oil before proceeding to the next step.

 - Roll the butter in some flour and add it to the skillet, this will thicken the sauce.
 Stir to incorporate and dissolve the flour.